-- Performing assigned job functions in a safe and healthful manner, according to established procedures. - Completing all required general and site-specific training. - Reviewing and adhering to all safety information provided by EH&S and their supervisors. - Reviewing ergonomics information. - Reporting all unsafe conditions, practices, or equipment to their supervisor or EH&S as soon as possible.
-All employees are encouraged to report safety concerns to their direct supervisor and/or EH&S. - Reporting all work-related injuries and illnesses promptly to a supervisor. - Signing up for DonsAlert, USF's alerting and warning service.
-USF Alerts the environment has the authority to call for that work to cease immediately, via notification of the appropriate supervisor, Public Safety, Facilities, and EH&S. Work may resume only when all involved parties agree that safe conditions have been established.
-In the event that a consensus cannot be reached on safety regarding the task at hand, EH&S will determine the appropriate control measures.
+- Performing assigned job functions in a safe and healthful manner, according to established procedures. - Completing all required general and site-specific training. - Reviewing and adhering to all safety information provided by EH&S and their supervisors. - Reviewing ergonomics education information. - Reporting all unsafe conditions, practices, or equipment to their supervisor or EH&S as soon as possible.
+All employees are encouraged to report safety concerns to their direct supervisor and/or EH&S. - Reporting all work-related injuries and illnesses promptly to a supervisor and completing required forms within 24 hours - Signing up for DonsAlert, USF's alerting and warning service.
+USF Alerts